tyleryasaka/TrackCOVID-community/README.md

 ### 2. Where is the data stored?

-When a user scans a checkpoint on their phone, the data is stored *only on that phone*.
+When a user scans a checkpoint on their phone, the data is stored *only on that phone* (for curious techies, it is stored in the browser's [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)).
 When a COVID-positive patient downloads their checkpoint history file and shares this with their doctor, the data will be uploaded to an online database and stored there.

 ### 3. How long is the data stored?